Why a Data Governance Team Needs to Be the Start of Any Enterprise Digital Transformation

 A Data Governance team is intended to help bring trust to your company’s data.
 By establishing one before any enterprise-wide data initiatives, like standardizing customer data through a Customer Data Platform, you have the chance to address the data quality issues that will inevitably diminish the value any technology purchase.

-Learn how pairing Tealium’s Universal Data Hub with enterprise data storage solutions can provide the foundation for a complete enterprise customer data strategy.
+Learn how pairing Tealium’s Customer Data Hub with enterprise data storage solutions can provide the foundation for a complete enterprise customer data strategy.